-The World Health Organization (WHO) is soliciting proposals for nominations for current and future vacancies on its Strategic Advisory Group of Experts (SAGE) on immunization.
-Nominations are solicited from all regions and are required to be submitted no later than 15 January 2016.
+The World Health Organization (WHO) periodically solicits proposals for nominations for current and future vacancies on its Strategic Advisory Group of Experts (SAGE) on immunization.
 Nominations will then be carefully reviewed by the SAGE membership selection panel, which will propose the selection of nominees to the WHO Director-General for appointment.

 SAGE is the principal advisory group to WHO for vaccines and immunization.
 SAGE reports directly to the Director-General and is charged with advising WHO on overall global policies and strategies, ranging from vaccine and technology research and development, to delivery of immunization and its linkages with other health interventions.
 Its remit is not restricted to childhood vaccines and immunization but extends to all vaccine-preventable diseases as well as all age groups.

 All members are acknowledged experts with an outstanding record of achievement in their own field and an understanding of the immunization issues covered by SAGE.
 They have a responsibility to provide WHO with high quality, well-considered advice and recommendations on matters described in the SAGE terms of reference.